Our review articles earn a small amount of revenue from product purchases made through affiliate links

 • Low protection

-The Terraultra G 260 is a model that can be used for long distances, out of the three Inov-8 flagship G-series.
-The G Series is a model that uses graphene, the strongest material developed in collaboration with the university, and Kevlar, which is used for bulletproof vests, for the upper, to achieve both high grip and high durability.
+The Terraultra G 260 is the long-distance model among the three models in inov-8's flagship G-Series.
+The G-Series uses graphene, the strongest material developed in collaboration with a university, for the outer sole and Kevlar, the same material used in bulletproof vests, for the upper, achieving both high grip and high durability

 inov-8: terraultra G 260

-The upper is made of breathable mesh and has a high fit, but compared to other models, it has less protection and stability.
-Trails with lots of rocks, scuffs and protruding areas can be stressful.
-Although it is for long distances, there is no excessive protection and is for runners who have run to a certain extent.
-These shoes are intuitively captured on the road, not hindered by shoes, and allow the runners to demonstrate their true strength.
+The upper is made of breathable mesh and has a good fit, but compared to other models, it offers less protection and stability.
+It seems stressful on trails with lots of rocks, scree, and protruding objects.
+Although it's designed for long distances, it doesn't offer excessive protection and is aimed at runners who have a fair amount of experience.
+These shoes allow you to intuitively grip the ground, are not hindered by the shoes, and allow you to perform at your best

 • Cushion Max!

-Hoka one one now boasts a high share rate for both trail running and ultra marathons.
-Hoka one one's Speed Goat also won the Western States 100, the oldest trail running race in America, in June.
+Hoka one one now boasts a high market share in both trail running and ultramarathons.
+In June, it was the Hoka one one Speed Goat that set an overwhelming course record and won the Western States 100, America's oldest trail running race

-Looking from the back, the midsole is quite voluminous.
+Viewed from behind, the midsole is quite voluminous

 La Sportiva Ultra Raptor